 A long magazine reduces the number of magazine changes, and the difference of "plus 5 rounds" is quite significant for handguns, where each shot's used with caution.

-Some of CAPCOM's suggestions are linked to the keywords "versatility, reliability, and stability" that appeared in the second issue of this series, as well as to the issues set forth by the DSO in the third part.
-If you compare the background settings in the second and third articles with the following proposals, you'll understand why we're so particular about this customization.
+The writer was Takeuchi-san, CAPCOM Managing Corporate Officer.
+As expected of a gun enthusiast, he had many "suggestions" only he could make due to his familiarity with guns.
+If you're not so familiar with guns, you tend to focus on appearances, but Takeuchi-san's suggestions also took into account "real world usability" and the roles of each part.
+Incidentally, it was around this time the concept of the Sentinel Nine In The BIOHAZARD World began to take shape.
+Some of CAPCOM's suggestions are linked to the keywords "versatility, reliability, and stability" that appeared in Part Two of this series, as well as to the issues set forth by the DSO in Part Three.
+If you compare the background settings in the second and third articles with the following proposals, you'll understand why we're so particular about this customization. |

 Improvements |